gsi-upm/senpy-translator-bing/README.md

 Plugin for translation using Bing.

-An API key from portal.azure.com is needed to create a token .
+An API key from portal.azure.com should be created to use the Bing Service.
 See Microsoft Translator API Documentation: http://docs.microsofttranslator.com/.

 ## Setup